crate/cratedb-guide/docs/start/modelling/geospatial.md

 * Designed for **real-time geospatial tracking and analytics** (e.g., fleet tracking, mapping, location-layered apps)
-* **Unified SQL platform**: spatial data can be combined with full-text search, JSON, vectors, time-series — in the same table or query
+* **Unified SQL platform**: spatial data can be combined with full-text search, JSON, vectors, time series — in the same table or query
 * **High ingest and query throughput**, suitable for large-scale location-based workloads